BALI WEATHER GUIDE

 MARCH

 March marks the transition toward the dry season.
 Rainfall decreases and sunny spells become longer and more reliable.
-Nyepi — Bali's Day of Silence — typically falls in March, an extraordinary 24-hour experience when the entire island shuts down for a day of meditation and reflection.
-Visitors must remain in their accommodation with all lights off.
+Nyepi — Bali's Day of Silence — typically falls in March, an extraordinary 24-hour experience when the entire island shuts down for meditation.

 Best activities: Nyepi experience, early west coast surfing, hiking, affordable luxury stays.